LudovicRousseau/pyscard/INSTALL.md

-To build a binary distribution from the source distribution, you will need swig and Xcode (same requirements as for installing from the source distribution) and bdist_mpkg 0.5.0+ (http://pypi.python.org/pypi/bdist_mpkg/).
+To build a binary distribution from the source distribution, you will need swig and Xcode (same requirements as for installing from the source distribution).

-Install bdist_mpkg by executing the bdist_mpkg setup.py script with
-build and install as arguments, i.e. from the root directory of the bdist_mpkg source distribution enter: python setup.py build install.

-From the root directory of the pyscard source distribution, i.e. in the src directory, execute the following commands in a terminal:
+From the root directory of the pyscard source distribution execute the following commands in a terminal:

 ```
-python setup.py build_ext
+python setup.py build_ext bdist_wheel
-bdist_mpkg setup.py
 ```

-This will build package `pyscard-1.9.<xx>-py-2.7-macosx10.7.mpkg` in the dist directory.
+This will build package `pyscard-2.0.5-cp311-cp311-macosx_12_0_x86_64.whl` in the `dist/` directory.